dgrah50/homesite/src/content/projects/aisms.md

 - Ruff and MyPy are employed for linting and type checking, ensuring code quality and consistency.
 - The application is configured to run asynchronously, as evidenced by the use of FastAPI, Uvicorn, and asynchronous database drivers.

-The implementation likely follows these steps:
+The implementation follows these steps:

 1. Incoming SMS messages are received via a Twilio webhook, handled by a FastAPI endpoint.
 2. The message content is processed using LangChain and potentially OpenAI's language models to understand the intent and generate an appropriate response.